A Local's Take on Orchha: 10 Years Living Among the Ruins

 On Tourism

-How has tourism changed since you arrived?
+How has tourism changed here?

 What do tourists get wrong about Orchha?